UNCG-CSE/Podknow/README.md

  ## Terminology and Jargon
   - ``.flac`` : Common audio extension used in Google Cloud speech to text
   - **SST** : Speech to text
-  - **iTunes ID** : An ID associated to many podcast authorsfrom iTunes API
+  - **iTunes ID** : An ID associated to many podcast authors from iTunes API